mulanwanderingearth/carnival-recipes/README.md

 ## Overview

-This year the Ada staff has generously agreed to contribute their culinary skills to a coding bootcamp booth offering food & info pamphlets at the [Georgetown Carnival](https://georgetownseattle.org/georgetown-carnival-june-8-2024/).
+This year the Ada staff has generously agreed to contribute their culinary skills to a coding bootcamp booth offering food & info pamphlets at the [Georgetown Carnival](https://georgetownseattle.org/georgetown-carnival-2025/).
 It's the day before the festivities kick off and _someone's_ Cavalier King Charles Spaniel has done his best to shred all of their recipes!
 Oh no!
-Can you help Ada staff put everything back together and save Carnival?
+Can you help Ada staff put everything back together and save the Carnival?

 In this activity you'll be working with your fellow Adies to put together multiple scraps from a single recipe using Git.
 You'll accomplish this by successively merging in content from each individuals' copy of the recipes repo.
 Once all the of merges are finished (and any merge conflicts resolved) you'll have a complete recipe document which can be submitted to the original repository with a pull request.